w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 * Raw data is difficult to obtain, interpret, and maintain
 * Data is more and more heterogeneous
-* There is need for curating data to make it _consumable_
+* There is a need for curating data to make it _consumable_

 Where are we _collecting/processing_ data?

 * Getting _value_ from data _is not_ (only) a matter of _storage_
 * Need integrated and multilevel analytical skills and techniques

-Getting _value_ from data _is not_ (only) a matter of _storage_

-* Any example?
+# Data platform

 > “It is a capital mistake to theorize before one has data.
 Insensibly, one begins to twist the facts to suit theories, instead of theories to suit facts.”
 >
 > – Sherlock Holmes

+Getting _value_ from data _is not_ (only) a matter of _storage_

+* Any example?

 # Case study: photo gallery